catalingavan/serilog-sinks-logbee/src/Serilog.Sinks.LogBee/README.md

 using Serilog.Sinks.LogBee;
 using Serilog.Sinks.LogBee.Context;

-// contextProvider can be used to set additional properties that are sent to logBee.net var contextProvider = new ConsoleAppContextProvider("http://application/console/main");
+// contextProvider can be used to configure additional properties that are sent to logBee.net var contextProvider = new ConsoleAppContextProvider("http://application/console/main");

 Log.Logger =